Voice commands could be coming to Facebook Messenger | Social Media

 Considering how many different options users have for messaging services, it’s not surprising that Facebook is eager to come up with ways to entice users away from iMessage or other competitors.
 Some of those features aren’t always a success, but the voice commands might prove to be a hit.
 Unlike some of the other concepts which Facebook has tried, such as integrating games into Messenger, the voice commands won’t distract users from the core experience of using the service.
 Instead, they’ll simply provide a new way for users to utilize Messenger when they’re driving or otherwise unable to type out a message.

 Of course, there is no guarantee that voice commands will be to Messenger anytime soon.
-Facebook's comments to TechCrunch gave no indication about how far along in development the feature is.
+Facebook’s comments to TechCrunch gave no indication about how far along in development the feature is.
 It could be ready within a matter of weeks or it could launch sometime next year.
-On the other hand, it's possible that this feature will never see the light of day.
+On the other hand, it’s possible that this feature will never see the light of day.
 Companies often conduct internal testing of new features and many of those never reach public users.
-If Facebook feels that voice commands aren't a fit for Messenger, it may simply remain an idle curiosity.
+If Facebook feels that voice commands aren’t a good fit for Messenger, it may simply remain an idle curiosity.

 You might also like